laminlabs/lamin-blog/docs/perturbench.md

 | [Jiang24](https://lamin.ai/altoslabs/perturbench/artifact/bEKTIM2ephr7Ks3t)            | Genetic           | 1,628,476 cells | [^jiang24]     | ![](https://lamin-site-assets.s3.amazonaws.com/.lamindb/JvxJOGt6DKI3hrWR0000.png) |
 | [OP3](https://lamin.ai/altoslabs/perturbench/artifact/bY8zl3NwmHqYt5zT)                | Chemical          | 298,087 cells   | [^szalata24]   | ![](https://lamin-site-assets.s3.amazonaws.com/.lamindb/YrfaJYZRs0rRI5kj0000.png) |

-On a high level, the steps are roughly:
+On a high level, the steps are:

 1. Raw data ingestion: We ingested all raw datasets from the PerturBench publication by registering them as LaminDB artifacts with URLs pointing to their original sources (e.g. Zenodo).
 2. Curation: The PerturBench team developed dedicated curation notebooks (prefixed with `curate_`), handling format conversion, scRNA-seq preprocessing with scanpy, and metadata harmonization.
 We registered these notebooks as LaminDB transforms, linking them to their input and output artifacts to establish full lineage.
 3. ML splits: The train/val/test splits from PerturBench's GitHub [repo](https://github.com/altoslabs/perturbench/tree/main/notebooks/neurips2025) were built through additional notebooks, which were also registered as transforms.
 For example, the Frangieh21 and Jiang24 splits were generated from the `build_jiang24_frangieh21_splits.ipynb` [notebook](https://lamin.ai/altoslabs/perturbench/transform/AdHN7pqkuP5J).
 Splits are stored as `.csv` artifacts linked to their corresponding processed datasets.
 4. Training and eval examples: Loading the curated datasets to train and evaluate models using the `PerturBench` framework.

-The process can be visualized in the data lineage graph, for example, for the Jiang24 and Frangieh21 datasets:
+Let us look at the example of the `Jiang24` and `Frangieh21` datasets:

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/X6UYqnvFVrsSXoqT0000.png" width="700">